zendesk/linksf/README.md

 ## Link-SF [![Build Status](https://travis-ci.org/zendesk/linksf.svg?branch=master)](https://travis-ci.org/zendesk/linksf) [![Code Climate](https://codeclimate.com/github/zendesk/linksf.png)](https://codeclimate.com/github/zendesk/linksf)

+### Open Referral Transition
+This version of linksf is currently undergoing a data model transition to be HSDS compliant.

 http://link-sf.com

 A mobile website designed to connect those in need in San Francisco to the services that can help them, on their own terms.